 Facility Management is a dynamic, evolving profession that faces new challenges and opportunities created by technology advances and global business development.
 As defined within the International Facility Management Association's (IFMA) official statement, it is:

 '...the practice of coordinating the physical workplace with the people and the work of the organization ... integrating the principles of business administration, architecture, and the behavioral and engineering sciences.'

-The F.S.U. degree is accredited by the International Facility Management Association for meeting the highest standard in facility management education.
-All courses in the curriculum are now qualified for Certified Facility Manager maintenance points.
+The FSU degree is accredited by the International Facility Management Foundation for meeting the highest standard in facility management education.
+All courses in the curriculum qualify for Certified Facility Manager maintenance points.